 The bigger picture: caffeine within energy management

 Caffeine is one tool within a broader energy management system.
-It works best when combined with other evidence-based practices: consistent sleep schedules and sleep quality optimization, regular movement and exercise (which reduces caffeine need by improving baseline alertness), strategic meal timing to stabilize blood glucose, and workday structure that matches your circadian rhythm and chronotype.
+It works best when combined with other evidence-based practices: consistent sleep schedules and sleep quality optimization, regular movement and exercise (which reduces caffeine need by improving baseline alertness), strategic nutrition and energy management to stabilize blood glucose, and workday structure that matches your chronotype and circadian rhythm.
 Caffeine cannot compensate for chronic sleep deprivation, poor nutrition, or constant stress.
 Used within a solid foundation, it provides real benefits.
 Used as a substitute for these fundamentals, it creates diminishing returns and dependence.

 Conclusion